jovanjenjic/react-lightweight-calendar/README.md

 - `data` (_REQUIRED_): An array of item (for example event) objects that will be displayed on the calendar.
 Each item object should have the following properties:
   - `id`: A unique identifier for the item.
-  - `startTime`: The start time of the item in ISO 8601 format.
+  - `startTime`: The start time of the item in ISO 8601 format. (it doesn't have to be strictly called the _startTime_)
-  - `endTime`: The end time of the item in ISO 8601 format.
+  - `endTime`: The end time of the item in ISO 8601 format. (it doesn't have to be strictly called the _endTime_)
   - `title`: The title or label for the item (optional).
   - `bgColor`: The background color of the item (optional).
   - `textColor`: The text color of the item (optional).